osiloke/admin-on-dostow/README.md

 # admin-on-dostow

-A helper module for using admin-on-rest with dostow api
+A helper module for using react-admin with dostow api

 ## Features